b-dmitry1/e86r/README.md

     void shutdown();

+To tell an emulator that key is pressed / released or mouse is moved use this functions:

+    void keydown(int xtcode);
+    void keyup(int xtcode);
+    void mousereport(int x, int y, int buttons);

 Emulation speed for STM32F429 @ 180 MHz and STM32F746 @ 192 MHz and L1 cache enabled (746):
 * Old CGA games - 30+ FPS - playable
 * Dune 2 - from 3 to 11 FPS - playable